s-ocando/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/oracle/wazuh_server_packages_oracle.rst

 Installing the Wazuh API
 ------------------------

-1. NodeJS >= 4.6.1 is required in order to run the Wazuh API.
+1. NodeJS v4.6.1 or newer is required in order to run the Wazuh API.
 If you do not have NodeJS installed or your version is older than 4.6.1, we recommend that you add the official NodeJS repository like this:

   .. code-block:: console